legendarynacar/msi-ge60_0nd-linux-fan-solution/README.md

 > PS: If you dont wanna hear the story, just jump directly to the [Solution](#solution)
 ## Story

-If you land here, you might have struggeled (or still struggling) with MSI Fan issue, which the speed continously increase and decrease and cause disturbing sound, expecially when you wanna be in silent mode in library.
+If you land here, you might have struggeled (or still struggling) with MSI Fan issue, which the speed continously increase and decrease and causes	 disturbing sound, expecially when you wanna be in silent mode in library.

 Anyways.
 At the beginning, I researched about bios update and found one.
 But could not manage to apply.
 It may failed due my wrong application and might end up fixing eventually.
 But at the end I stopped cuz I was bored and was worrying to damage my computer since I could not get a backup at that time.

 So I went for software solution.
 I find out there is one called [RWEverything](http://rweverything.com/) for Windows, which was awesome cuz my main OS was Win.

 But eventually, I wanted move to Linux.
-If any of you tried Only Linux Mod (non dual boot), you might noticed that Wireless and Bluetooth devices wont work after install or later on.And fan boost key as well.They become **hardware lock** and I tried possible way that I found but did not worked.
+If any of you tried Only Linux Mod (non dual boot), you might noticed that Wireless and Bluetooth devices wont work after install or later on.And fan boost key as well.They become **hardware lock** and I tried every possible way that I found but did not work.
 At least that is what happened to me.

-Finally found tool for it.
+Finally found a tool for it.
 It is called [NoteBook FanControl aka NBFC](https://github.com/hirschmann/nbfc/) by Her Stefan Hirschmann
 > Danke für die Projekt

 ## Solution
 My Linux distro is Ubuntu 18.04.1 LTS 64 bit.
 I can only verify on that.
 And I should remind you that this following progress is done for myself.
-You may create you way.
+You may create your way.
 ```bash
 sudo apt-get install git #incase you might not have it